About CAT 2022

 - Candidates have been informed not to bring in any items that could lead to malpractice, such as watches, mobile phones, bags, electronic gadgets, wallets, or stationery items.

-- Candidates should also refrain from wearing or carrying any jewelry, shoes, and jackets.
+- Candidates should also refrain from wearing or carrying any jewelry, shoes, or jackets.

 - There will be arrangements made for the candidates to leave their belongings before entering the examination rooms.